 [This is a two-part series.
 The first part focused on the issue of spam impacting Promoted Posts.
 Part 2 focuses on the solution.]

 Yesterday, I was a bit of a Facebook Promoted Posts buzz kill.
 While the reported results have been excellent, I’m seeing more and more spam.
-Not only that, but the budget I’m allocating towards Fans only is actually being spent mostly on non-Fans.
+Not only that, but the A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis.
+I’m allocating towards Fans only is actually being spent mostly on non-Fans.

 It’s a bleak picture.
 So, Promoted Posts are completely worthless, right?